Field of Lies: Main Players

-Louis the Pious (778-840 CE)
+Louis the Pious (778-840)

-Lothar (795-855 CE)
+Lothar (795-855)

 Lothar was Louis the Pious' first-born son and heir to his empire.
-He led his two younger brothers in a revolt against their father in 833 CE, and fought a war against his brother Louis II and their half-brother, Charles.
+He led his two younger brothers in a revolt against their father in 833, and fought a war against his brother Louis II and their half-brother, Charles.

-Pepin (797-838 CE)
+Pepin (797-838)

-He was Louis the Pious' second son, he received the territory of Aquitaine in his father’s kingdom.
+Pepin was Louis the Pious' second son; he received the territory of Aquitaine in his father’s kingdom.
 He participated in a rebellion with his brothers against their father.

-Louis II (806-876 CE)
+Louis II (806-876)

 He was the third son of Louis the Pious.
 He received the territory of Germania also known as East Francia.
 He also received the title King of Bavaria from his grandfather Charlemagne upon his death.

-Charles II (823-877 CE)
+Charles II (823-877)

-Louis the Pious youngest son born to his second wife.
-He received title of Holy Roman Emperor in 875 CE.
+Charles was Louis the Pious's youngest son, born to his second wife.
+He received title of Holy Roman Emperor in 875.

-Pope Gregory IV (795-844 CE)
+Pope Gregory IV (795-844)

-Pope Gregory IV became Bishop of Rome in 827 CE and had previously held the title of Cardinal Priest of Basilica of St Mark.
+Pope Gregory IV became Bishop of Rome in 827 and had previously held the title of Cardinal Priest of Basilica of St Mark.
 His papacy is notable due to his involvement in the disagreements between Louis the Pious and his sons.